From Stars to Insights: Exploration and Implementation of Unified Sentiment Analysis with Distant Supervision: Related Work

 \subsection{Rating Prediction}

-RP, or review-level sentiment analysis, is used to extract user opinions from large review datasets or predict ratings in recommender systems.
-Typically modeled as a multi-class classification task, RP has been well-studied~\cite[e.g.,][]{ganu2009beyond, li2011incorporating, liu2012survey, chen2018neural}.
+RP, or review-level sentiment analysis, is used to predict user opinions from large review datasets.
+Typically modeled as a multi-class classification task, RP has been well-studied~\cite[e.g.,][]{ganu2009beyond, li2011incorporating, liu2012survey, chen2018neural, bauman2022know}.
 Recent advances focus on improving interpretability and prediction accuracy.
 For example, the CEER framework~\citep{zhou2024enhancing} enhances explanation generation in recommender systems by utilizing macro concepts from user-item reviews. \citet{SEJWAL2022118307} introduced RecTE, which uses topic embeddings to predict ratings and address cold-start issues.
 These approaches show the benefits of incorporating textual data into RP models to boost performance and user trust.
-However, the pyramid sentiment structure has not yet been leveraged in RP models to assist in aspect-level sentiment learning, which we explore in this paper.
+However, the pyramid sentiment structure has not yet been leveraged in RP models to assist in aspect-level sentiment learning.